 Now, does this mean that anyone actually thought enough ahead of time to utilize the salt?
 Actually, no we didn’t.

-Like I said, this snowstorm was not supposed to be here and then BAM!
+As I said, this snowstorm was not supposed to be here and then BAM!
 It was here.
-So tomorrow’s game plan is to utilize the snow shovel so I can stop slipping and sliding all over my front porch every time I take the dogs out to the bathroom.
+So tomorrow’s game plan is to use the snow shovel so I can stop slipping and sliding all over my front porch every time I take the dogs out to the bathroom.

 Seriously, I’m lucky I’m not at the ER yet.
 I don’t want that fate for you all either.
 So before the snow hits, stock up on salt and know where your snow shovel is.